 A common cause of sibling rivalry is a new baby in the family.
-Other children may show these signs:
+When the baby comes home, other children may:

-- Showing anger toward the baby (hitting, kicking, punching, biting)
+- show anger toward the baby (hitting, kicking, punching, biting)

-- Asking for the baby to go back in mother's tummy or back to the hospital.
+- ask for the baby to go back in mother's tummy or back to the hospital

-- Demanding more attention when the parent is with the baby.
+- demand more attention when the parent is with the baby

 - Involve your children in getting ready for the new baby to come home.